Flagstone Paving Patterns

 Standard Paving Sizes (Applies to Natural Cleft and Thermal Paving Material)

-The random rectangular pattern, sometimes reffered to as an ashlar pattern, is the most common pattern used in bluestone paving installations.
+The random rectangular pattern, also sometimes referred to as an ashlar pattern, is the most common pattern used in bluestone paving installations.
 It combines a mixture of standard sizes ranging from nominal 12″ x 12″ to 24″ x 36″.
 The pattern utilizes a combination of various sizes of squares and rectangles that are provided in 6″ multiples, which make up the layout.
-It is non-directional (does not tend to “lead” you one way or the other) and works well in most applications.
+Basically, it is non-directional (does not tend to “lead” you one way or the other) and works well in most applications.

-The irregular stone is the broken look with generally no 90 degree corners or straight edges.
-The resulting pattern is more rustic in appearance.
+Technically, there is no set pattern for the irregular flagstone.
+Nevertheless, irregular flagstone always results in a classic, organic look for any project.
+Utilizing irregular stone will result in a broken, natural look with generally no 90 degree corners, or straight edges.
+The resulting pattern is more rustic and asymmetric in appearance.
 The irregular stone is usually available in earthy shades and tones, although this can vary from time to time.

 The running bond pattern is a more formal look as it’s laid in a staggered, brick- bond fashion.
 Therefore the stones would be similar in size and would uniformly alternate joints from one course to the other.

 The diamond-set pattern is one of the most formal methods of laying flagstone.
 Square stones of similar size are laid 45 degrees to the edges of the area.
-This pattern requires additional stone so it can be diagonally cut at all the perimeters.
+Furthermore, this pattern requires additional stone so it can be diagonally cut at all the perimeters.

 The semi-random rectangular pattern is a combination of square, rectangular and diagonally cut stones.
-This design was popular in the early 1900’s, and is very unusual & unique in appearance.
+This design was popular in the early 1900’s.
+It is very unusual & unique in appearance, and subsequently not used too often anymore.